-When koala, Bingara Liz was admitted to the Port Macquarie Koala Hospital, she was in a bad way.
+When a koala dubbed Bingara Liz was admitted to the Port Macquarie Koala Hospital, she was in a bad way.
 Suffering from a severe case of chlamydia, her eyes were red and almost swollen shut.
 She was put on a course of intravenous and topical antibiotics to treat the infection.

-Liz is just one of many koalas (Phascolarctos cinereus) treated in wildlife hospitals every year.
-The Australian Koala Foundation estimates perhaps 20,000 koalas have been treated in facilities like the Koala Hospital since the mid- 1990s.
-As few as one fifth survive their treatment.
+Liz is just one of many koalas (Phascolarctos cinereus) treated for chlamydia in wildlife hospitals every year.
+The Australian Koala Foundation estimates perhaps 20,000 koalas have been treated in facilities such as the Koala Hospital since the mid-1990s.
+As few as 20% survive their treatment.

-“They’ll be on the antibiotic and the chlamydia will be starting to clear up but then the animal crashes,” says Dr Michaela Blyton, a research fellow at Western Sydney University’s Hawkesbury Institute for the Environment.
-“The assumption has always been that the antibiotic treatment has wiped out their useful gut bacteria and they’re not digesting appropriately, they stop eating, and they just go downhill.”
+“They’ll be on the antibiotic and the chlamydia will be starting to clear up, but then the animal crashes,” says Dr Michaela Blyton, formerly a research fellow at Western’s Hawkesbury Institute for the Environment, who is now based at the University of Queensland.
+“The assumption has always been that the antibiotic treatment has wiped out their useful gut bacteria and they’re not digesting food appropriately.
+They stop eating and they just go downhill.”

-Research from Blyton, and her colleague, Dr Ben Moore could lead to a new treatment for koalas to counter the harmful effects of the antibiotics, boosting their chance of survival.
+Research from Blyton, and her Western Sydney University colleague, Associate Professor Ben Moore, could lead to a new treatment for koalas to counter the harmful effects of the antibiotics, boosting their chance of survival.

-With the animal listed as threatened or vulnerable in New South Wales, Queensland and the Australian Capital Territory, the survival rate of koala hospital patients is critical to the species’ success in those states.
+With the animal listed as endangered in New South Wales, Queensland and the Australian Capital Territory as of February this year, the survival rate of koala hospital patients is important to the species’ success in those states.

-Moore and Blyton have been profiling the diversity, abundance and activity of koala intestinal bacteria revealing an astonishing, complex relationship between koalas, their food and their microbes.
-They found that the microbial community of a koala’s intestine can be artificially altered.
+Moore and Blyton profiled the diversity, abundance and activity of koala intestinal bacteria revealing an astonishing, complex relationship between koalas, their food and their microbes.
+They also found that the microbial community of a koala’s intestine can be artificially altered.

-Moore started down the unusual path of examining koala faeces because he noticed that when koalas overbrowsed manna gum (Eucalyptus viminalis), their preferred food tree, most individuals didn’t switch to feeding on the less preferred messmate (E. obliqua) trees nearby.
+Moore started down the unusual path of examining koala faeces because he noticed that when koalas ate manna gum leaves (Eucalyptus viminalis), their preferred food tree, and stripped them bare, most individuals did not switch to feeding on the less preferred messmate (E. obliqua) trees nearby.

 He and Blyton designed an experiment to test whether koala feeding had any relationship to their gut bacteria.
 Along with collaborators, they captured koalas from a manna gum forest and kept them for two months, collecting their faeces and running DNA sequencing on it to identify the resident bacterial species and their functions.

 By night, the marsupials were given an abundance of messmate leaves; by day, they were offered manna gum to ensure they would still feed.
 For nine days, the animals were also administered two daily probiotic pills.
-Some were dosed with the bacteria extracted from the faeces of messmate-eating koalas living in the wild that had been previously caught and fitted with radio tracking collars, others were inoculated with their own manna-gum-conditioned bacterial community.
+Some were dosed with the bacteria extracted from the faeces of messmate-eating koalas living in the wild that had been previously caught; others were inoculated with their own manna-gum-conditioned bacterial community.